 City, State Zip

 Good morning.
-This letter serves as my initial step to applying for the auditing and research position referenced at the ____ website.
+This letter serves as my initial step to applying for the auditing and research job referenced at the ____ website.
 Motivated and accustomed to working for a demanding and nationally recognized company, I consistently set and maintain high standards for myself, including the auditing, report culmination, and the various financial tasks I’ve been assigned periodically over the years.
 Overall, I perform thorough research and oversee the collection of details to ensure finished reports and analyses are accurate and informative.

 I am known by all who have worked with or for me as a personable and effective professional.
-Although your industry considers me somewhat an entry-level candidate, I bring a new public accountancy degree along with a nice scope of supervisory and departmental support abilities that make me a perfect fit for this position.
+Although your industry considers me somewhat an entry-level candidate, I bring a new public accountancy degree along with a nice scope of supervisory and departmental support abilities that make me a perfect fit for this job.
 In fact, my superiors have consistently recognized me for the outstanding performance of job duties and excellent support skills.

 Mentioned in my resume, note a detailed list of abilities spanning throughout key financial areas, such as client support, profit, and loss analysis, accounting logistics, risk management, data verification, transaction processing … and, I can fill the role of assisting with investment-related tasks covering asset management, financial planning, and so on.